qkzk/qdb/readme.md

 ## Compilation

+The only supported platform is linux.
+I can't and won't test it on other platform.

+The only dependency is [readline](https://tiswww.cwru.edu/php/chet/readline/rltop.html) for the repl since I couldn't be bothered with escape characters in the terminal.

-Usage compilation (use it at your own risks, you've been warned)
+Usage compilation (**use it at your own risks, you've been warned**):

 ```sh
 gcc -O2 repl.c executer.c parser.c lexer.c help.c -o ../bin/repl -lreadline; ../bin/repl
 ```

-Development compilation (for debugging purpose) :
+Development compilation, for debugging purpose:

 ```sh
 gcc -Wall -Wextra -Wpedantic -Wconversion -g repl.c executer.c parser.c lexer.c help.c -o ../bin/repl -lreadline; ../bin/repl